duanebester/map-api-book/src/chapter_2/models.md

 # Models

-A User, to us, would at least need properties such as:
+A User, to us, might need properties such as:

 * First Name
 * Last Name